Damnatio ad bestias: History and description

 The custom of submitting criminals to lions was brought to ancient Rome by two commanders, Lucius Aemilius Paullus Macedonicus, who defeated the Macedonians in 167 BC, and his son Scipio Aemilianus, who conquered the African city of Carthage in 146 BC.
 It was originally a military punishment, possibly borrowed from the Carthaginians.
 Rome reserved its earliest use for non-Roman military allies found guilty of defection or desertion.
 The sentenced were tied to columns or thrown to the animals, practically defenseless (i.e. obicĕre bestiis).

 Some documented examples of damnatio ad bestias in Ancient Rome include the following: Strabo witnessed the execution of the rebel slaves' leader Selurus.
 The bandit Laureolus was crucified and then devoured by an eagle and a bear, as described by the poet Martial in his Book of Spectacles.
 Such executions were also documented by Seneca the Younger (On anger, III 3), Apuleius (The Golden Ass, IV, 13), Titus Lucretius Carus (On the Nature of things) and Petronius Arbiter (Satyricon, XLV).
 Cicero was indignant that a man was thrown to the beasts to amuse the crowd just because he was considered ugly.
 Suetonius wrote that when the price of meat was too high, Caligula ordered prisoners, with no discrimination as to their crimes, to be fed to circus animals.
 Pompey used damnatio ad bestias for showcasing battles and, during his second consulate (55 BC), staged a fight between heavily armed gladiators and 18 elephants.

 The most popular animals were tigers, which were imported to Rome in significant numbers specifically for damnatio ad bestias.
 Brown bears, brought from Gaul, Germany and even North Africa, were less popular.
 Local municipalities were ordered to provide food for animals in transit and not delay their stay for more than a week.
-Some historians believe that the mass export of animals to Rome damaged wildlife in North Africa.
+Some historians believe that the mass export of animals to Rome had a serious impact on wildlife numbers in North Africa.

 Execution of Christians

 The use of damnatio ad bestias against Christians began in the 1st century AD.
-Tacitus states that during the first persecution of Christians under the reign of Nero (after the Fire of Rome in AD 64), people were wrapped in animal skins (called tunica molesta) and thrown to dogs.
+Tacitus states that during the first persecution of Christians under the reign of Nero (after the Great Fire of Rome in AD 64), people were wrapped in animal skins (called tunica molesta) and thrown to dogs.
 This practice was followed by other emperors who moved it into the arena and used larger animals.
 Application of damnatio ad bestias to Christians was intended to equate them with the worst criminals, who were usually punished this way.

 There is a widespread view among contemporary specialists that the prominence of Christians among those condemned to death in the Roman arena was greatly exaggerated in earlier times.
 There is no evidence for Christians being executed at the Colosseum in Rome.

 According to Roman laws, Christians were: